Turnover and privatization

 1. Turnover scheme

-This section visually presents the input and calculated output in the upper part of the screen.
-The data in the visual is updated when switching between strategies.
+This section visually presents both the input and calculated output at the top of the screen.
+The data updates when switching between strategies.
+It shows the number of contracts already harmonized versus those that still need to be harmonized.

 2. Property details